jrheard/blog/python/blackjack.md

 Make sure that whenever you deal a card to someone, that card is removed from the deck.
 There should only ever be fifty-two cards at a time throughout your program—if the player has two cards and the dealer has two cards, then the deck should have forty-eight cards.

 Keep these hands in variables named something like `player_hand` and `dealer_hand`.
-You'll also want to create variables named something like `player_count` and `dealer_count`; you should update these "count" variables whenever the player or dealer gets dealt a new card.
+You'll also want to create variables named something like `player_count` and `dealer_count`.

+You should update these variables whenever the player or dealer gets dealt a new card.

 If `player_hand` is `[[10, "spades"], [5, "clubs"]]`, then `player_count` should be `15`.